 How to structure sites in your SharePoint Intranet

 If you are building an Intranet in SharePoint, then one of the first things you need to decide is the proper site hierarchy for your Intranet.
-With this post, I will explain the best practices and most common options, as well as pros and cons of each.
+With this post, I will explain the best practices and most common options, as well as the pros and cons of each.
 There is really no standard one-size-fits-all hierarchy, so your particular site hierarchy model will depend on the various factors listed below.
-Make sure to read pros and cons for each and decide the best model that fits your vision and organization.
+Make sure to read the pros and cons for each and decide the best model that fits your vision and organization.

 Option 1: Each Department gets its own site collection